otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/should-not-use-last-modified-and-if-unmodified-since-headers-for-concurrency-control.md

 ---
-type: SHOULD NOT
 id: R000072
 ---

-# use `Last-Modified` and `If-Unmodified-Since` headers for concurrency control
+# SHOULD NOT use `Last-Modified` and `If-Unmodified-Since` headers for concurrency control

 APIs should not use the `Last-Modified` header to achieve concurrency control.
 The header only provides a time resolution of one second, which is too coarse for most use cases.